stefanspringer1/Pipeline/README.md

 ## Overview

-The idea is that there is no fixed declarative schema for composing the steps of a processing pipeline for a single work item, as any conceivable schema might not be flexible enough.
+The idea behind this framework is that there should be no fixed declarative schema for composing the steps of a processing pipeline for a single work item, as any conceivable schema might not be flexible enough.
 Instead, the concept is simply “functions calling functions,” with specific functions acting as steps.
 This gives you everything you need to define, control, and log a processing pipeline with maximum flexibility and efficiency.

 The framework is designed to also handle steps defined in other packages.
 It can reduce errors that occur in called steps to a specific severity level, which is very useful e.g. if a fatal error in another package should be treated as just a normal error in your application.